minhdang26403/minimal-mistakes/_posts/2021-09-12-bubble-sort-insertion-sort.md

 = O(n^2) \qquad\qquad\qquad\qquad\qquad\qquad\qquad\qquad\qquad\qquad\qquad\;\;
 $$

 When calculating the asymptotic running time of an algorithm, we consider only the leading term of a formula and ignore the lower-order terms and constant factors because they are less significant as inputs become larger.
-This observation will allow us to determine the efficiency of a complex algorithm in a simpler way.
+This observation will allow us to determine the efficiency of a complex algorithm in a more simple way.

 ### 2. Space complexity